project-fifo/docs/howl/administration.md

 title: Howl Administration
 ---
 # Howl Administration
-The howl admin command is `/opt/local/fifo-howl/bin/howl-admin`.
+The Howl admin command is `/opt/local/fifo-howl/bin/howl-admin`.

 ## General managemnet
-howl uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start. howl can be enabled, disabled and restaerted via: `svcadm enable howl`, `svcadm disable howl` and `svcadm restart howl`
+Howl uses the SMF to manage it's running state so it is restarted in the case of crashes and booted accordingly on system start. howl can be enabled, disabled and restaerted via: `svcadm enable howl`, `svcadm disable howl` and `svcadm restart howl`

-### updating
+### Updating
-howl can be updated by three simple steps.
+Howl can be updated by three simple steps.

 #### Installing the new package